 Maybe you’re deciding between a few different mattresses or brands.
 Ask yourself if you would purchase the mattress even if it wasn’t on sale—if the answer is yes, chances are you’re confident in the quality and durability of the mattress.
 However, if you aren’t sure the mattress is worth the cost, even (and especially) on sale, it’s time to look elsewhere.

 Using the Right Foundation

 Once you’ve found the perfect mattress, it’s time to pick a compatible foundation.
-Some people are perfectly satisfied with using their new mattress directly on the floor, and most mattress types work fine this way.
-However, if you prefer using your bed on a foundation or base, use the correct one outlined by the company’s website.
+When choosing a foundation or base, use the correct one outlined by the company’s website.
 Online mattress companies will specify which foundations are compatible (or not) with their mattresses since using your mattress on the wrong foundation can void your warranty.

 Foam beds don’t need a box spring like innerspring beds do, but they still need to be used on the right foundation to avoid any damage, sagging, or trapped heat.
 For instance, if you plan on using your new foam mattress on a slatted base, make sure the slats are no more than 3 inches apart—gaps any wider may cause premature sagging.

 Additionally, placing your foam mattress on a solid, closed surface without slats can minimize airflow, so if you’re prone to sleeping hot, consider a slatted base.
 Most people with a solid platform foundation don’t experience these issues, but it is something to consider.
 Your foundation is more than a piece of bedroom furniture—and choosing the wrong one can change the feel of your mattress for better or worse.